Fashion Design: Advanced Diploma

 Application and Enrolment Process:

-- Attend an interview at the college and complete an interview test - phone (07) 55 938 335 to arrange your interview.
+- Attend an interview at the college and complete a questionnaire - phone (07) 55 938 335 to arrange your interview.
 (If you live outside the South East Qld Region and are unable to attend an interview, contact us to have the application forms posted to you).

 - Fill out and return the Application Form (this can be completed at the interview).